-I’m a paranormal investigator and adventurer from Winchester, Hampshire, one of the most haunted towns in southern England.
+I’m a paranormal investigator and adventurer from one of the most haunted towns in southern England.
 I have also lived or worked in London, Los Angeles, Las Vegas and New York .
-I have been to over 30 states in the U.S.A and 17 different country’s in pursuit of the paranormal.
+I have been to 37 states in the U.S.A and 23 different country’s in pursuit of the paranormal.
 I first became interested in the subject growing up in a haunted house where I conducted my first investigation in 1976 after reading the book “Ghost Hunting: a practical guide” by Andrew Green.
-My equipment consisted of nothing more then a camera, a tape recorder and talcum powder sprinkled on the floor just in case the ghost left footprints.
-I formed my first paranormal research group in 1977 and I gave a talk at the local college about the subject, and while I have also pursued other interests in total I have over 25 years of experience in the field.
-And no, just because I did my first investigation almost 40 years ago, I’m not going to claim I have been investigating for the last 40 years like many would.
+My equipment consisted of nothing more then a camera, a thermometer, a tape recorder, cotton thread tied around door handles to detect if someone turned them, and talcum powder sprinkled on the floor just in case the ghost left footprints.
+I formed my first paranormal research group in 1977 and I gave a talk at the local college about the subject, and while I have also pursued other interests in total I have over 30 years of experience in the field.
+And no, just because I did my first investigation almost 40 years ago, I’m not going to claim I have been investigating continually for the last 40 years like many would.
 Although I will work with other groups I will never become part of one which is why I choose to explore alone.
 This site was launched over 15 years ago.
 It was one of the first to take a skeptical look at the paranormal and remains independent of paranormal trends particular those of reality T.V.
 And for the record I have had the domain and site name Chasing Midnight since 2002 long before there was a band or book with the same name.

 The vast majority of “ghost” pictures are as a result of the completely unfounded theory that ghosts only come out at night and the lack of knowledge as to what can cause photographic anomalies under these conditions.
 But most of all it’s people’s willingness to accept almost any photograph as paranormal provided it was taken at somewhere supposedly haunted.
 The reality is there are just a handful of credible ghost photographs in existence, and the chances of getting another one is extremely difficult, although certainly not impossible.
 Instead of being disappointed by the lack of “ghost photographs” on this site it would be more constructive to question why other people think that pictures of orbs, mists, or streaks of light are paranormal at all, and where the evidence is to support such claims.
 Belief may not be proof, but belief without evidence is delusion.